jayson-vanmarter/A-Multi-Channel-Approach-for-Centimeter-Level-WiFi-Ranging/README.md

 Sample Data Set:
 https://utdallas.box.com/v/WiFi-Ranging-Testbed-Data

+If you want to collaborate with the WiFi ranging testbed, please get in touch with jayson.vanmarter@utdallas.edu.

 ## Quick Start

 1. Download the code and data set and place them in the same folder.